seantauber/seantauber/README.md

 - [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents.
 - [huggingface/smol-course](https://github.com/huggingface/smol-course) - A course on aligning smol models.
-- [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
-It is an Open source alternative to Perplexity AI.
 - [run-llama/chat-ui](https://github.com/run-llama/chat-ui) - Chat UI components for LLM apps.
 - [kennethreitz/simplemind](https://github.com/kennethreitz/simplemind) - Python API client for AI providers that intends to replace LangChain and LangGraph for most common use cases.
 - [prompt-security/ps-fuzz](https://github.com/prompt-security/ps-fuzz) - Make your GenAI Apps Safe & Secure 🚀 Test & harden your system prompt.